 How is it used?

-Cystatin C may be used as an alternative to creatinine and creatinine clearance to look for and monitor kidney dysfunction in people with known or suspected kidney diseases.
-It may be especially useful in situations where creatinine measurement is not appropriate: for instance in those who have liver cirrhosis, are very obese, malnourished or have a very small muscle mass (creatinine is produced in the muscles).
-It may also be useful in the early detection of kidney disease, when other test results may still be normal and an affected person may have few, if any, symptoms.
-Researchers are exploring other uses of cystatin C, and the reasons for doctors requesting it may change over time.
-In addition to kidney dysfunction, it has been associated with an increased risk of cardiovascular disease and heart failure in older adults.
+Cystatin C may be used as an alternative to creatinine to look for and monitor kidney dysfunction in people with known or suspected kidney diseases.
+It is most useful in situations where creatinine measurement could be misleading: for instance in those who have liver cirrhosis, are very muscular, obese, malnourished or have a very small muscle mass (elderly, children or people with amputated limbs).

 When is it requested?

-When available, cystatin C may be requested when you have a known or suspected disease that affects or potentially affects kidney function and reduces the glomerular filtration rate (GFR).
+Blood creatinine is the most commonly used test of kidney function.
+Cystatin C can be used if measurement of creatinine is likely to be misleading.
+It may be requested when you have a known or suspected disorder that affects kidney function, even if you have no symptoms.
 It may also be requested if your kidney function is found to be borderline using the more readily available creatinine test.
 Your doctor may request cystatin C to check for early kidney disease and/or to monitor known impairment over time.
 It may be requested by itself or be done along with other tests such as urine microalbumin.

 What does the test result mean?